Engineering and Construction Claims Analysis

 Phase I: Project Orientation, Preliminary Document Review, and Work Plan Development

-During Phase I, we first review any pleadings, statements of claim or defense, contractor claims, and owner defenses and counterclaims.
+During Phase I, our expert construction damages consultants first review any pleadings, statements of claim or defense, contractor claims, and owner defenses and counterclaims.
 We then perform a preliminary review of relevant project documents prepared prior to and during project execution.

 Phase II: Document Database Development and Preliminary Analysis

 During Phase II, we perform tasks that our client requires as part of an arbitration or litigation schedule.
 In addition, other potential Phase II tasks include, but are not limited to, developing a document database, analyzing contract(s), reviewing invitations to bid, job instructions, procedures, and proposals, reviewing drawings and specifications, analyzing change orders, identifying, organizing, and reviewing cost data, developing macro analyses for man-hour variance, quantity variance, labor productivity, and cost variance, and evaluating and selecting schedule delay analysis methodology options.

 Phase III: Detailed Analysis

 After our preliminary analysis of documentation and technical, schedule, and cost issues, we perform detailed analyses that support the opinions we express in our expert reports.
-The tasks we perform during Phase III are definitive analyses that substantiate preliminary findings.
+The tasks our construction cost experts perform during Phase III are definitive analyses that substantiate preliminary findings.
 We tailor them to our client’s needs, the actual scope of work and opinions required, and arbitration or litigation deadlines.

 Phase IV: Report Preparation

 The work products resulting from our detailed analyses may take many forms, including but not limited to claims or requests for equitable contract adjustments, reports supporting the defendant’s positions against claims, PowerPoint presentations, or expert reports.
 Arbitration or litigation may require one or more expert reports, plus rebuttal reports to critique other experts’ reports, and joint expert reports.

-Some arbitrations also require that opposing experts meet to attempt to narrow the issues and document this effort in reports.
+Some arbitrations also require that opposing construction damages experts meet to attempt to narrow the issues and document this effort in reports.
 For each claim document, presentation, or expert report, our work plan is to: (a) prepare draft claim documents, presentations, or reports; (b) review our draft claim documents, presentations, or reports with the client; and (c) prepare final claim documents, presentations, or reports.

 Phase V: Arbitration and Litigation Testimony